PEOPLE

 Regan Parker is a Junior pursuing a B.S. in Physics with a minor in Statistics and Analytics.
 She is originally from Currituck, NC.
 Regan participated in ERIRA (Educational Research in Radio Astronomy) in the summer of 2023, when she first gained introductory research and field experience in astronomy.
 She is particularly interested in observational and experimental physics, and using data analysis to tackle complex challenges.
 Regan will spend the fall 2024 semester analyzing and classifying light curves of hot subluminous stars obtained by TESS during Cycles 6 & 7.

-LEO TRBONJA
+VIOLET TRBONJA

 undergraduate student